Dev Team Process

 ๐ŸŽฏ Objective

-Create an environment where the Dev team can consistently get new features shipped and issues resolved while regularly communicating their progress and blockers.
+Create an environment where the Dev Team can consistently get issues resolved and new features shipped via our framing, shaping, and cycle process while regularly communicating their progress and blockers.

 โ˜€๏ธ Daily Workflow